Neighborhood Residential Parking Permit

 Permits & Applications

-In order to establish Controlled Parking Residential Area restrictions in your neighborhood, a residential block must have parking overspill from out-of-area vehicles on an ongoing basis at least four days per week and nine months per year, with the following criteria being met:
+In order to establish Controlled Parking Residential Area restrictions in your neighborhood, a residential block must have parking overspill from out-of-area vehicles on an ongoing basis at least two days per week, with the following criteria being met:

 • 25% or more of those vehicles are not registered in the name of a person residing in the area